Bayesian Analysis of Neutron Star Mass and Radius Observations

 _scr file.
 The easiest fix is just to change the initial guess.

-I would like to thank Ed Brown, Stefano Gandolfi, and Jim Lattimer for their collaboration on these projects.
+I would like to thank Paulo Bedaque, Ed Brown, Farrukh Fattoyev, Stefano Gandolfi, Jim Lattimer, and Will Newton for their collaboration on these projects.

 Some of the references which contain links should direct you to the work referred to using its DOI identifer.